S571736/Eksamenslesing_110/ExamReading.md

 * Deferred Synchronous RPC combines two asynchronous RPC to provide an ad hoc form of synchronicity
 * The first asynchronous call selects the procedure to be executed and provides for the parameters
-* The second asynchronous call returnss the result to the client.
+* The second asynchronous call returns the result to the client.
 * In between, the caller may be on computing
 * This is realized by using a callback function to the client